alienator88/Pearcleaner/README.md

 <details>
   <summary>Releases</summary>

-> Pre-compiled, always up-to-date versions are available from my releases page.
+Pre-compiled, always up-to-date versions are available from my [releases](https://github.com/alienator88/Pearcleaner/releases) page.
-You might need to open this with right click-open since I don't have a paid developer account.
+You will need to open Pearcleaner the first time with `right click -> Open` since it's not signed.
 </details>

 <details>
   <summary>Homebrew</summary>

-> Since I don't have a paid developer account, I can't submit to the main Homebrew cask repo.
+Without a paid developer account, I can't submit to the main Homebrew cask repo.
-You can still add the app via Homebrew by tapping my homebrew repo:
+You can still add the app via Homebrew by tapping my homebrew repo directly:
 ```
 brew install alienator88/homebrew-cask/pearcleaner
 ```